 Cultural Leadership Organizer

-Diana Ramos Alonzo serves as the Operations Manager for Coalición Fortaleza.
+Diana Ramos Alonzo serves as the Organizational Wellbeing Manager for Coalición Fortaleza.
 In 2010, Diana emigrated from México along with her family and currently resides in Southern Oregon.
 She is a proud immigrant, mexicana, woman, and first-generation college graduate.
 She has served in different leadership roles such as Interim President for the Latino Student Union at SOU, the 20-21 Multicultural Affairs Senator for ASSOU, as well as Social Media Coordinator for Project de la Raíz.
 Her work is dedicated to the empowerment of the Latinx community, centering advocacy for women and youth.
 Diana is also a multi-medium artist, her work ranges from sculpture to painting.
 Her artistry is often inspired by social issues and each piece aims to uplift the voice of the community she represents.
 She believes that art can be a powerful tool to fight for justice and positive change in her community and in the world.
 Diana received her Bachelor's degree in Spanish with a minor in Art from Southern Oregon University.

 Keep an eye out for updates on what we're up to here!

 We look at how during the winter season the trees return their focus to the roots to tend to their foundation.
 We remember the moments in 2021 where our roots were fortified and just about every one of those memories involved gathering with our community.

 What would you do for the places you love?
 We’ve sat with this question for the past 13 months and have been moved to tears by the bravery, loyalty, love and commitment that everyone on our team has demonstrated this past year.